GenericMappingTools/gmt/doc/rst/source/trend2d.rst

 means that the influence of outliers is reduced only slightly at each iteration; consequently the reduction in Chi-Squared is not very significant.
-If the procedure needs a few iterations to successfully attenuate their effect, the significance level of the F test must be kept low.
+If the procedure needs a few iterations to successfully attenuate their effect, the significance level of the *F*-test must be kept low.

 .. include:: explain_precision.rst_